oliverschmidt/a2pico/demo/README.md

 The program comes with some 6502 firmware, which makes use of the three emulated items to interact with a terminal emulator connected via the Pico USB port.

-The only addional hardware strictly necessary is an AND gate with (at least) 3 inputs.
-However, it is strongly recommended to use a bus switch with (at least) 24 bits for level shifting between the 5V of the A2 and the 3.3V of the Pico.
+The only additional hardware strictly necessary is an AND gate with (at least) 3 inputs.
+However, it is strongly recommended to use a bus switch with (at least)
+24 bits for level shifting between the 5V of the A2 and the 3.3V of the Pico.

 ## Usage